Federico-Conti/digital-forensics/assignement/filesystem/report1.md

 ```

 For detailed file metadata, the NTFS Master File Table (MFT) was extracted and analyzed using specialized tools.

 ```bash

 icat -r -o 2048 console.dd 0 > MFT.bin
 MFTECmd.exe -f MFT.bin --csv .\ --csvf console_mft.csv

 ```

 - The file ps5.jpg was confirmed as an active file (InUse=True) with a creation and modification date of April 11, 2023.
-- No Alternate Data Streams (ADS) or special attributes were detected. (parsing with TimelineExplorer)
+- No Alternate Data Streams (ADS) or special attributes were detected. (parsing with TimelineExplorer.exe)

 <!-- # Restore GPT from Backup